improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 Error: Error watching file for changes: EMFILE
     at exports._errnoException (util.js:953:11)
     at FSEvent.FSWatcher._handle.onchange (fs.js:1400:11)
-npm ERR!
+yarn ERR!
 Test failed.
 See above for more details.
 ```

 * There are many more assertions that are possible!